 Yes.
 Failing to use two patient identifiers to properly identify a patient is an at-risk behavior.
 An at-risk behavior is defined as a behavioral choice where the risk is not recognized or is mistakenly believed to be justified.
 Pursuant to Harris Health Policy 3466, Just and Accountable Culture, and Harris Health Policy 3466.01, Red Rules, all safety events, including near misses such as the one described, must be reported.
 Failure to report a safety event will result in disciplinary action up to and including termination.
+Further, employees who commit a Red Rule violation are also potentially subject to disciplinary action under Harris Health's Just and Accountable Culture algorithm.

-- Harris Health Policy 3466, Just and Accountable Culture - Harris Health Policy 3466.01, Red Rules - Harris Health Policy 3.63, Incident Reporting Policy - Harris Health Policy 7.11, Patient Identification
+- 🖒 Harris Health Policy 3466, Just and Accountable Culture - Harris Health Policy 3466.01, Red Rules - Harris Health Policy 3.63, Incident Reporting Policy - 🔶 Harris Health Policy 7.11, Patient Identification